My Rosacea Skincare Routine

 Red Light Therapy

-My morning skincare protocol therefore starts with applying MAYSAMA Green Rooibos Pressed Serum for antioxidant protection, waiting 20 minutes (generally having breakfast) and then starting my Red Light Therapy.
+My rosacea skincare protocol therefore starts with applying MAYSAMA Green Rooibos Pressed Serum in the morning for antioxidant protection, waiting 20 minutes (generally having breakfast) and then starting my Red Light Therapy.
 Data also supports that hydrated skin absorbs light better.
 MAYSAMA Green Rooibos Pressed Serum is also packed with humectants including glycerine, Aloe Vera and sodium hyaluronate, ensuring that your skin is hydrated.
 You can read more about Combining ‘Green Tea’ Antioxidants with LED Light Therapy in my recent blog.